lyw02/react-movies-app-assignment/README.md

 + /actors/:id - displays an actor's details
 + /movies/trending/:timeWindow - displays daily or weekly trending movies
++ /signup - sign up page, users can sign up with email and password
++ /login - log in page, users can log in with email and password
++ /user - user profile page, displays user info.
++ /password/reset - password reset page, users can enter email and get a password reset email .
 <!-- + /blogs - displays all published blogs.
 + /blogs/:id - displays a particular blog.
 + /blogs/:id/comments - detail view of a particular blog and its comments.